korupso/OVinder/documents/sleep-reports.md

 > ## 28.07.2020
 > ### 4.5/5
 > It was rather late, when I fell asleep yesterday.
 > But I woke up pretty easily today and was able to really focus on work this morning.

+> ## 29.07.2020
+> ### 3/5
+> It was not very pleasant to wake up today, since I couldn't fall asleep yesterday night.
+> I took my melatonin, but it did not make me tired for some reason.
+> I hope today will be better.